evanwill/kioskSlides/README.md

 > simple, offline, html + js slideshow for display computer, that prints poems

 Very basic slide show to replace PP on a display computer.
 HTML + JS allows interactive features in the slides including printing.
-KioskSlides uses an old, offline computer with only Chrome installed and an old POS receipt printer to create a interactive display.
+KioskSlides uses an old, offline computer with only Chrome browser installed and an old POS receipt printer to create a interactive display.

 ## Background